Thomas-RB200/studio/README.md

 A list of demo user accounts with different roles can be found in the `CREDENTIALS.md` file.

-## Accessing Your Live App
+## How to Get Your Live App URL

 This application is set up with Firebase App Hosting.
-To get a live, shareable link, follow these steps:
+To get a live, shareable link for your PWA, follow these steps:

-1.  **Commit Your Changes:** Use the "Source Control" panel in Firebase Studio to commit your work.
-This saves your changes and starts the deployment process.
+1.  **Commit Your Changes:** Use the "Source Control" panel in Firebase Studio (the icon with branching lines on the left).
+Write a short message describing your changes (e.g., "Ready for testing") and click the **"Commit"** button.

-2.  **Wait for Deployment:** The deployment will run automatically and take a minute or two.
+2.  **Wait for Automatic Deployment:** As soon as you commit, the deployment process starts automatically.
+It will take a minute or two.

-3.  **Get the URL:** Once finished, Firebase Studio will show you the public URL for your application (e.g., `https://your-project-name.web.app`).
+3.  **Get the URL:** Once finished, Firebase Studio will show you the **public URL** for your application in the notification area (e.g., `https://your-project-name.web.app`).

 This URL is your live application.
-You can share it with your testers or use it to install the app on your devices.
+Open it in your browser to install it, and share it with your testers.

 ## Running in Development (Local Machine)